-This example shows execution in the interactive mode, but you can also execute the jpcconf ha export command in the non-interactive mode.
+This example shows execution in the interactive mode, but you can also execute the jpconf ha export command in the non-interactive mode.
 For details about this command, see the chapter that describes commands in the manual JP1/Performance Management Reference.

-(13) Copying the logical host environment definition file to the standby node [Steedling System] [Standby system]
+(13) Copying the logical host environment definition file to the standby node system system system